C. H. Greenblatt

-Carl Harvey Greenblatt (born June 17, 1972) is an American animator, television writer and voice actor.
-He is the creator of Cartoon Network's Chowder, Nickelodeon's Harvey Beaks, and developer and executive producer of Jellystone!, an American animated series produced by Warner Bros.
+Carl Harvey Greenblatt (born 1972), known professionally as C.H.
+Greenblatt, is an American animator, television writer and voice actor.
+He is the creator of Cartoon Network's Chowder, Nickelodeon's Harvey Beaks, and creator, developer, and executive producer of Jellystone!, an American animated series produced by Warner Bros.
 Animation for HBO Max based on Hanna-Barbera characters.
 He has also worked on Nickelodeon's SpongeBob SquarePants, Cartoon Network's The Grim Adventures of Billy & Mandy and Evil Con Carne, and Fish Hooks for Disney.
+His influences are reported to include the Coen Brothers, Terry Gilliam, Jim Henson, Tex Avery, Chuck Jones, Bob Clampett, Matt Groening, Stephen Hillenburg and Akira Toriyama.

 Early life

 Greenblatt grew up in Plano, Texas.
-As a child, Greenblatt was a fan of cartoons and made several comics, including a comic called “Zibbler”.
+As a child, Greenblatt was a fan of cartoons and made several comics, including a comic called Zibbler.
 In high school, he took a commercial program that taught technical art and graphic design.
-He attended the University of Texas at Austin where he majored in advertising.
-He worked as a cartoonist at the school’s newspaper alongside Korey Coleman.
+He attended the University of Texas at Austin, where he majored in advertising.
+He worked as a cartoonist at the school's newspaper alongside Korey Coleman.